joshkaura32/AI-Ortho-Task-01Health/README.md

 | `instructions.json` | (eval) `[{"id": "i0", "text": "..."}, ...]` — **submit a plan for every entry** |
 | `meta.json` | case id, arch type, complexity band |

-And the starter kit — five flat Python files, numpy-only, regenerated from our repo at pack build so they cannot drift from the code that judges you:
+And the starter kit — five flat Python files, numpy-only:

 | file | what it is |
 |---|---|